India's Reliance to resume Venezuela oil loadings after 4-month pause

 MEXICO CITY/MUMBAI, Oct 9 (Reuters) - Indian refiner Reliance Industries Ltd RELI.NS is scheduled to resume loading Venezuelan crude in October after a four-month pause, according to sources and internal documents from PDVSA seen by Reuters, a move that could help Venezuela's state-run company drain its large oil inventories.

-The United States in January imposed the toughest sanctions yet on Venezuela's oil industry, depriving the OPEC-member nation of the main destination for its crude exports.
+The United States in January imposed the toughest sanctions yet on Venezuela's oil industry, depriving the OPEC member of the main destination for its crude exports.

-In August, Washington escalated sanctions further by threatening non-U.S. companies with punitive action if they "materially assist" Venezuelan President Nicolas Maduro's government.
+In August, Washington added to the sanctions pressure by threatening non-U.S. companies with punitive action if they "materially assist" Venezuelan President Nicolas Maduro's government.

 The measures have scared away several of PDVSA's largest customers and tanker operators, causing a fast accumulation of unsold crude that forced the Venezuelan company last month to reduce output.

-A spokesperson for Reliance said on Wednesday it has been supplying Venezuela with fuels, including diesel, permitted under U.S. sanctions and thus it "is able to recommence crude sourcing" in exhange for the refined products.
+A Reliance representative said on Wednesday it has been supplying Venezuela with fuels permitted under U.S. sanctions, including diesel, and thus it "is able to recommence crude sourcing" in exchange for the refined products.

-"These are actions compliant to U.S. sanctions as crude sourcing against supply of permitted products is allowed," the spokesperson said in a email to Reuters.
+"These are actions compliant to U.S. sanctions as crude sourcing against supply of permitted products is allowed," the representative said in a email to Reuters.

 PDVSA did not reply to a request for comment.